breath24/SDT-DTwin/README.md

 - Opens a Pull Request when done

 ### Requirements
 - Python 3.10+
 - Git on PATH
 - Optional: Docker (for containerized runs)
 - Optional: ripgrep (`rg`) for faster search/listing

+## Walthrough
+### Requirements
+1. Install git (if not already installed)
+2. Install python 3.10+ (if not already installed)
+3. Install ripgrep (if not already installed)

+### Fill out .env
+1. Copy `env.example` to `.env`
+2. Fill out the values in `.env` depending on the model you want to use
+- [Check Model setup examples](#model-setup-examples) at the end of the README for more information
+- [Check Model and performance recommendations](#model-and-performance-recommendations) to see which model is best for you
+3. If you want to run the agent on your own GitHub repository, you need to provide a Github token and the repository URL, follow the next steps:

+### Github Setup
+1. Follow the [Github Token Setup instructions](#github-token) to get your Github token
+2. Add your token and the repository URL to the `.env` file

+### Setup
+1. Run `python -m venv .venv`
+2. Run `. .venv/Scripts/Activate.ps1` (Windows) or `source .venv/bin/activate` (Linux/Mac)
+3. Run `pip install -r requirements.txt`

+### Running the agent
+#### Run on your own repository
+- Run `python -m src.runner main`
+- To run against a specific issue, use `python -m src.runner main --issue N`

+#### Running demos
+- Recommended to just use gemini-2.0-flash for demos, it is fast and inexpensive or even free
+- Run `python -m src.runner demo run --bench` to run against all demos
+- To run against a specific demo, use `python -m src.runner demo run --name <demo_name>` (demos are located in `demos/`)

+#### Running benchmark
+- Run `python -m src.runner bench run`
+- To only do a limited number of runs, use `python -m src.runner bench run --limit <limit>`
+- To skip a specific number of issues, use `python -m src.runner bench run --skip-n <skip_n>`
+- To skip a specific repository, use `python -m src.runner bench run --skip-repo <skip_repo>`
+- You can also combine these options to skip a repo/number and limit the number of runs, for example: `python -m src.runner bench run --skip-repo astropy/astropy --limit 10`

 ### Environment